cameronjacoby/iterators_lab/README.md

 Research the following term and summarize your findings on it two to three sentences:

 * `higher-order function`: A higher order function is a function that operates on other functions, either by taking them in as arguments or by returning them.
-Higher order functions allow us to abstract over actions in our code, making those actions easier to interpret at a higher level and less prone to error. **They allow us to say what we 'mean' to do instead of all the details of actually do it.**
+Higher order functions allow us to abstract over actions in our code, making those actions easier to interpret at a higher level and less prone to error. **They allow us to say what we 'mean' to do instead of all the details of actually doing it.**

 Pretending we implemented the following methods, update this README with a description of each of the following and an example you've created: